 See recipe card for quantities.

-Instructions for How to Make Tasty Arugula Salad
+How to Make Arugula Salad at Home

 If you are making one or two servings, use the salad bowl you will be serving the arugula salad from to make the dressing.
 This way you'll have one less dish to wash from making the salad dressing.